Deeptig9138/Sentiment-Analysis-Project/data/README.md

 ## 🛠️ Instructions

 ### 1️⃣ Save the Dataset
 After downloading the dataset:

 - Place the **`Reviews.csv`** file in the `data/` directory of the project.
   ```
   Sentiment-Analysis-Project
   ├── data/
   │   ├── Reviews.csv
-  │   └── (Other files will be generated here)
+  │   └── preprocessed_reviews.csv (will be generated after running preprocessing.py)
   ```

 ### 2️⃣ Update the File Path